Skip to content

 Let your voice evolve towards a skilled distillation of your very favorite ideas.
 Noticing what went well and then deliberately doing it again forever is the best way I know of to like your own writing more every day and to help others recognize who you are.
 That’s good value for a single writing technique.

-Your voice might be distinctive right away.
-Still useful to do this.
-Even really original writers often get more unique over the course of their careers as they discover and repeat more things they love to do.
-As you find those things, keep them with you for the next writing project.
+Your voice might already be very distinctive.
+Maybe you’re that lucky writer who is wildly unique right away.
+Still useful to follow this creative advice and get even MORE identifiably distinctive.
+Even really original writers often refine their voices to become more defined and specific over the course of their careers.
+You can fast-track that by making sure that as you discover things you love to do, you repeat them again in the future.
+As you find your favorite moves and ideas, keep them with you for the next writing project.

 Yes, this Creative Advice Makes Writing Easier